Cancel or switch your phone contract

 Ready to cancel or make a switch?
 There are a few steps you should keep in mind.

 Call customer service or go to your online profile.
 There you’ll learn what you’ll have to pay if you cancel.
 If the number seems high, ask them to explain the calculation.
-Keep in mind the cancellation charge factors in the retail price of the phone — which can be over $1,000!
+Then check out this guidance on how cancellation costs work (including examples).
+Keep in mind that if you got a free or discounted phone, the cancellation charge factors in the retail price of the phone — which can be over $1,000!

 Once you’ve decided which provider and plan to switch to, contact the new provider to request a service transfer.
-Don't cancel your current service first — then you might lose your number.
+Don't cancel your current service first — you might lose your number.
+For more detail, see this walk through on how to switch phone providers.

-That’s it!
 Your new service provider will notify your current provider of the transfer — and cancel your old service immediately.
+There might be a period of time while your old number gets properly updated in their system — just be patient, and let them know if you’re having issues with your phone number.

 You’ll still have to pay any outstanding amounts on your old plan, though.
 (You can run but you can’t hide; they’ll probably send your final bill within a month of the switch.)